SalomePlatform/shaper/src/FeaturesPlugin/doc/symmetryFeature.rst

 Input fields:

 - **Main objects** panel contains shapes to be translated.
 Shapes are selected in 3D OCC viewer or object browser;
-- **Plane**  defines plane of symmetry selected in 3D OCC viewer or object browser;
+- **Plane**  defines a plane of symmetry selected in 3D OCC viewer or object browser;
-- **Create a copy** checkbox turns on/off preservation of the initial object.
+- **Create a copy** checkbox preserves/removes the initial object.

 **TUI Command**:  *model.addSymmetry(Part_doc, [shape], plane, copy)*